TylerCollings/AFLW-testing-protocols/test_information.md

 ### Purpose

-Lower-limb power and asymmetry during jumping and landing
+Lower-limb power and asymmetry during jumping and landing.
+**Why?** Forceful athletes are exposed to greater tissue loading.
+CMJ is a quick & easy general test tht correlates strongly with many athletic tasks.

 ### Setup